 Finding this metric: Your views can typically be found in the dashboard of your chosen platform.
 On YouTube, for example, views are available on the video itself, as well as in the Analytics tab of your YouTube Studio dashboard.

 If you’re not on YouTube, search for the platform-specific view count and you’ll likely find a guide on gathering this metric.

 2. Click-through rate (CTR)

-Views are great, but your video needs to do a little more than be seen.
+Views are great, but your video needs to do a little more than being seen.
 If you’re a web-based business, you also need people to click a link and head to your site.